 Strawberries – Blueberries – Raspberries – Spinach – Chia Seeds – Orange Juice

 This has to be one of the most nutritious popsicles in the world.
 It’s loaded with fruit and vegetables 🙂 and healthy fiber.
 They are sweetened naturally with orange juice and they make a great healthy snack or treat.
-If you don’t have a mold and want one, this Frozen Ice Pop Maker is a really good one.

 4. Cherry Berry Popsicles – Hold the Grain

 Cherries – Strawberries – Blueberries – Honey – Coconut Milk – Gelatin

 What an interesting combination with blueberries. cherries and strawberries.
 The gelatin will keep the pops from becoming too solid like ice so these are easier to eat.
 I can’t chew ice so that’s important to me.
 The honey sweetens it up a little bit but you could leave it out if you want to or add more whichever you prefer.
 Go ahead try them all three ways, then decide which way you like it best.

 5. Cherry Lemonade Pops – Lexi’s Clean Kitchen

 Cherries – Coconut Water – Honey – Lemon – Chia Seeds

 These pops are bursting with flavor.
 They are packed with ingredients that are actually good for you.
 The fresh cherries are loaded with fiber and anti-oxidants.
 When you add in the fresh lemon juice, coconut water, raw honey and lemon juice these turn into delicious healthy heaven.